 “On a fundamental level, the power that I use in my house is coming from renewable sources,” he says.
 “By providing financial support for renewable energy sites, I can disrupt the market.
 I’m willing to support green growth.”

-If offsetting dirty power is a cause you want to get on board with, Arcadia Power is offering new customers $20 off their first power bill when they sign up through this link.
+If offsetting dirty power is a cause you want to get on board with, Arcadia Power is offering new customers a $20 Amazon gift card for signing up.